Aaron D. Rubin: Work on Modern South Arabian

 Some of Rubin's most significant contributions to the field of Semitics have been focused on the Modern South Arabian languages of Oman.
 His books, The Mehri Language of Oman (2010) and The Jibbali (Shaḥri) Language of Oman: Grammar and Texts (2014), were both the first grammars of those languages.
 The latter volume also included many texts, which were the first Jibbali texts published in over a century.
 His 2010 grammar of Mehri has been superseded by his Omani Mehri: A New Grammar with Texts (2018), which also includes over 100 texts.
 In addition to his grammars, he has published numerous articles on the Modern South Arabian languages.

 Work on Jewish languages

 In 2016, Rubin co-edited (with Lily Kahn) the Handbook of Jewish Languages.
 It includes descriptions of around 25 different Jewish languages, some of which (such as Israeli Amharic, Jewish Russian, and Jewish Malayalam) had been the subject of little to no previously published scholarship.
 Rubin's contribution on Judeo-Italian is the most comprehensive reference available on that language.
 Rubin and Kahn also wrote Jewish Languages from A to Z (2020), including chapters on more than 40 different languages, and aimed at a more general audience.
 Rubin has also published the first work on Judeo-Urdu, namely, an edition and study of a 19th-century Hebrew–Urdu glossary, all written in Hebrew characters.

+Work on Ethiopian Semitic

+Besides several articles related to Amharic and other Ethiopian Semitic languages, Rubin published the first comprehensive grammar of Kistane, one of the Gurage languages, in 2026.